Cyberstalking legislation: United States

-Organizations such as the American Civil Liberties Union have taken the view that cyberbullying is an overly expansive term, and that the First Amendment protects all speech, even the reprehensible; this protection would extend to the Internet.

-In general, such organizations argue that while the need for legislation against cyberbullying may exist, legislators must take a cautious, reasoned approach to enacting laws, and not rush into creating laws that would curtail speech too much.
+Despite many calls to fully illegalize cyberstalking among American citizens and legislators, proposed statutes are often restricted by the First Amendment as unacceptable government overreach into personal expression, even if that expression is abusive.
+Organizations such as the American Civil Liberties Union have taken the view that the First Amendment protects all speech, even speech that is reprehensible.
+In general, such organizations argue that while the need for legislation may exist, legislators must take a cautious, reasoned approach to enacting laws, and not rush into creating laws that would curtail speech too much.